-The Mexipedium genus is relatively new in the orchid world, and it was first discovered in 1991.
-To date, this genus only contains a single species of orchid, and it is native to Mexico.
+The Mexipedium genus is relatively new in the orchid world; it was first discovered in 1991.
+To date, this genus only contains a single species of orchid, and is native to Mexico.

 What makes this orchid unique is the fact that it tends to grow along rocky surfaces, loves sunlight, and it tends to creep and take over areas that it's planted in.
 It has very small bright white flowers that have a blush hue, and the leaves are small, stiff, and spread out among the runners.

 As this orchid is native to Mexico, it likes slightly hotter temperatures during the daytime and cooler nighttime temperatures.
 To ensure that your orchid grows well and stays happy, keep your daytime temperatures between 80°F to 85°F (27°C to 29°C).